New Student Academic Advising

 Our unique team-based advising program is designed to help you explore these questions and thus encourage the habits of critical reflection that will enrich your life well beyond your time at Agnes Scott.

-At Agnes Scott you will work with a Board of Advisors, a team of trained advisors focused on your success.
-Your Board consists of four elements:
+At Agnes Scott you will work with a Team of Advisors focused on your success.
+Your Team consists of four elements:

-SUMMIT Advisors are the foundation of your Board.
-Your SUMMIT Advisor is assigned to you before your first semester begins and remains with you throughout your time at Agnes Scott.
+SUMMIT Advisors are the foundation of your Team.
+Your SUMMIT Advisor is assigned to you before your first semester begins.
 SUMMIT Advisors go well beyond traditional expectations about academic advising.
 They assist you in integrating your experience at Agnes Scott by providing guidance about course selection, major and career exploration, academic requirements, opportunities such as study abroad, internships and mentored research and how to select the most meaningful co-curricular activities to complement your interests.
 SUMMIT Advisors will also provide guidance should you have academic difficulty and refer you to additional sources of support when needed.

-You will select the next member of your Board of Advisors when you are ready to declare a major, typically in the sophomore year.
-Your Major Advisor, a faculty member in your major discipline, adds discipline specific knowledge to your advising team.
-Major Advisors connect you to the distinctive opportunities for your major program both at and beyond Agnes Scott.
+You will select the next member of your Team of Advisors when you are ready to declare a major, typically at the end of your sophomore year.
+Your Major Advisor, a faculty member in your major discipline, adds

 The final element of your Board integrates career development in your educational plan.
 Career Coaches from the Office of Internship and Career Development provide one-on-one and workshop-based support to develop the skills and experiences needed to reach your long-term goals.